Illinois Licensure Testing System (ILTS)

 ASSESSMENT OF PROFESSIONAL TEACHING

 All candidates are required to pass the APT (Assessment of Professional Teaching) exam prior to program completion/graduation.
 The exam covers the Illinois Professional Teaching Standards, the Core Language Arts Standards for all teachers, the Computer Technology Standards, and the new Special Education Standards for the regular classroom teacher.
-There are different exams for the different certificates.
-In other words, there is an exam for the K-12 level, secondary level, elementary level and early childhood level.
 Candidates planning to student teach are required to take and pass this test prior to or during the student teaching semester.
 Candidates need to confirm that the passing results of the APT test are on file with CPEP for graduation and certification clearance.